richardTowers/verify-tech-docs/source/documentation/steps/steps.md

       <td align="center"><b>Request access to the integration environment.</b> <br><br>
          To do this:<br><br>
          <ol>
-          <li>Send the GOV.UK Verify operations team the IP address where you’ll host the Matching Service Adapter.</li><br>
+          <li>Send the GOV.UK Verify operations team the IP address where you’ll host the Matching Service Adapter.</li>
-          This allows GOV.UK Verify to put in place firewall rules so the hub can communicate with the Matching Service Adapter.<br><br>
+          This allows GOV.UK Verify to put in place firewall rules so the hub can communicate with the Matching Service Adapter.<br>
-          <li>Send the GOV.UK Verify operations team the IP addresses of the browsers you’ll use when testing in the integration environment.</li><br>
+          <li>Send the GOV.UK Verify operations team the IP addresses of the browsers you’ll use when testing in the integration environment.</li>
-          Access to the hub and the test identity providers in the integration environment is restricted by IP address.<br><br>
+          Access to the hub and the test identity providers in the integration environment is restricted by IP address.<br>
           <li><a href="#request-certificates">Obtain signed certificates</a> for the integration environment from the IDAP test certificate authority.</li>
           <li>Send the GOV.UK Verify operations team your signed certificates for the integration environment.</li>
           <li>Fill in the ‘<a href="#request-access-to-environments">Request access to an environment</a>' form.</li>